Dr.Web Management Web Interface

 Function

-1.View the current state of the Dr.Web for UNIX Mail Servers components, start or stop some of the components.
+view the current state of Dr.Web Mail Security Suite components, start or stop some of them;

-2.View the status of updates and start an updating process manually, if required.
+view the status of updates and start an updating process manually, if necessary;

-3.View the status of the product license and load a license key, if required.
+view the status of the product license and load a license key, if necessary;

-4.View the list of detected threats and manage quarantined objects (threats detected in local file system via the Dr.Web File Checker component are displayed only).
+view the list of detected threats and manage quarantined objects (only threats detected in the local file system with the Dr.Web File Checker component are displayed);

-6.Connect Dr.Web for UNIX Mail Servers to the centralized protection server or switch to the standalone mode.
+connect Dr.Web Mail Security Suite to a centralized protection server or switch to the standalone mode;

-7.Start an on-demand scanning of local files (including a capability to do it by dragging and dropping files onto the page opened in your browser).
+start an on-demand scanning of local files (including by dragging and dropping them to the page opened in your browser).

 System Requirements of the Web Interface